DSIC: Dynamic Sample-Individualized Connector for Multi-Scale Object Detection: Experiments

-As shown in Table \ref{fusion}, we compare our method with other different feature fusion modules on Faster R-CNN with ResNet-50.
-It is obvious that DSIC provides the optimal performance increase when compared to common feature pyramid networks including PANet \cite{liu2018path}, FPT \cite{zhang2020feature} and FPG \cite{chen2020feature}.
-We dynamically select different connections according to inputs avoiding the contradiction between redundant information in fully-connected FPN.
-When it comes to ASFF \cite{liu2019learning}, our method abandon the FPN in framework and consider the global information with better feature selection.
-So our method can make feature fusion more general and flexible.
-Results of comparison demonstrate the effectiveness of our method in feature fusion.
-Besides, we extract the features in every level from FC-FPN and our DSIC to comparison.
-AS shown in Fig \ref{feature}, the information in different input levels is complementary instead of redundant repetition which can focus on region of interest.
+\textbf{{Comparison with other feature integration modules.}} As shown in Table \ref{fusion}, we compare our method with other different feature integration modules with same configs.
+It is obvious that DSIC provides the better performance improvement when compared to common feature pyramid networks including PANet \cite{liu2018path}, FPT \cite{zhang2020feature} and FPG \cite{chen2020feature}.
+DSIC can dynamically select different connections according to samples avoiding the contradiction between useful and redundant information.